-Every time I hear Alicia Key’s ‘New York, New York,’ I am always reminded of my trip to Rhode Island (RI) with great friends.
+Every time I hear Alicia Key’s ‘New York, New York,’ I am always reminded of my trip to Rhode Island (RI) with great friends, Ata, Lady and Yeni.
 The song sounded so great while we were on an hour road trip that we kept playing it continuously.
 Our angst, shouting unlikely voices and artist-wannabe moves seemed perfectly rhymed with New England’s scenic byways – autumn’s golden leaves, snaky roads and mists.

-There is nothing much to see in Newport except for the Cliff Walk, but it is an overly famous in Hollywood movies such as Amistad, True Lies, Me Myself & Irene, 27 dresses, the 1974 Great Gatsby and other mainstream films.
+There was nothing much to see in Newport except for the Cliff Walk, and an overly famous in Hollywood movies such as Amistad, True Lies, Me, Myself & Irene, 27 dresses, the 1974 Great Gatsby and other mainstream films.
 And nothing could beat a precious lunch with great friends who were bored, sitting together in a green grass looking over the breathtaking view of the Newport Bridge.

 Caution: Below are “me & my friends” photos.
 LOL I miss them.